 Will I Be Screened More Thoroughly With an Arab Passport Stamp?

 So if you’re coming from an Arab country; or you have a stamp from an Arab country you will enter Israel, no worries.
 But be prepared to be asked a lot of questions.
 While you are asked these questions, be polite!
 Be cool because Israeli security might sound aggressive.
 Also, be frank and tell them what they need to know.
-More about this subject you can read my guide about Israeli airport security.
+More about this subject, you can read my guide about Israeli airport security.
 The questions are usually quite routine but be prepared!
 Like why are you visiting Israel?
 Where are you planning to stay?
 And so forth, so be ready and have answers to these questions.
+For more about Israel, you should read my post 10 Interesting Facts About Israel.